JoannaAdermark1/The_Dragon_Room/README.md

 Confirm that choosing "yes" resets the game, clearing the inventory.
 Verify that choosing "no" exits the game with a farewell message.

+## fixed bugs
+Had a problem when run the code in the terminal it showed error.

+In the magic_room() function, there was a typo in the message for the red potion.
+The sentence "You gives a strength boost, which can be used to confront the dragon.!" changed it too "You get a strength boost, which can be used to confront the dragon!".

 A brief description of the issue.
 Steps to reproduce the issue.
 Expected behavior and actual behavior.